Who can apply Early-career researchers

-At Stage 2, Applicants are asked to propose a Mentor for their project, who can be from any field, and whose research is pertinent to the proposed project.
+Applicants are asked to propose scientific mentor(s) for their project, who can be from any field, and whose research is pertinent to the proposed project.

-Stage 2 Invited Proposals will be further reviewed by the MQ Fellows Committee, representatives from the MQ’s co-funding partners (where relevant) and external reviewers.
-Those successful at this stage will be invited to attend an interview.
+Stage 2 Invited Proposals will be further reviewed, scored and ranked by the MQ Fellows Award Panel, external and lay reviewers.
+Those successful at this stage will be invited attend an interview.

 Stage 3: Invited Interview